connect-group/terraform-aws-lambda-exec/README.md

 outputs or else Cloudformation will rollback.
 So even if you want to return an error you must return (an empty) value for all inputs.

+Outputs must be alphanumeric (no underscores or hyphens).

 ```hcl
 data "aws_lambda_function" "my_ami_query" {